pradhum242/MediBot/README.md

 # MediBot

-MediBot is a Langchain Medical Bot is a powerful tool designed to provide medical information by answering user queries using state-of-the-art language models and vector stores.
+MediBot is a Langchain Medical Bot which is a powerful tool designed to provide medical information by answering user queries using state-of-the-art language models and vector stores.
 This README will guide you through the setup and usage of the Langchain Medical Bot.

 ## Table of Contents